-Do not start me with this unity argument; it is an illusion that Cross himself has described as a surrender.
-I will ignore the innuendo that Ndebele/ Khalanga surrendered tribalism that day; Mthwakazi rights were sacrificed on that Unity Accord document.
+Do not start me with the 1987 Unity Agreement argument; it is an illusion that Cross himself has described as a surrender.
+Mthwakazi citizen rights were sacrificed on that 1987 document.

 Eddie Cross is a Matabeleland legislator yet he seems to know precious little about the region’s issues or he is purposely acting ignorant to justify and protect his existence in a highly polarised Zimbabwean political system built on and sustained by lies.
 Is it not the height of moral depravity that upholding political integrity has become secondary to public office bearers and legislators feel the need to deceive the public to maintain their relevancy within a system?

 Mr Cross is an astute operator, an experienced and knowledgeable man and politician but is being arrogantly dishonest; his pretence ignorance of Mthwakazi problems and the degree of his comfort in his ignorance shows him to be not only a liar but a hypocrite and suggests ulterior motives.
 I will not second guess his motives but he has underestimated everybody’s intelligence and his approach draws from the self-absorbed perception that no one can question his wisdom beyond his expectations which is the reason he throws in random data to strengthen his very tame argument.